Trekking in Langtang - Less Trodden Trails

 Finally, Helambu Valley is another trekking destination in the Langtang region.
 The culture and lifestyle of the Sherpa community in this region add to the natural allure of Helambu Trekking.
-Additionally, Ganga La Pass connects the Langtang Valley with Helambu Valley.
-So, the challenging crossing over the Ganja La Pass (5130m) adds an enthralling adventure to trekking in Langtang valley.
+Additionally, Ganga La Pass connects the Langtang Valley with Helambu.
+So, the challenging crossing over the Ganja La Pass (5130 m) adds an enthralling adventure in trekking in Langtang.

 Langtang Region is a haven for diverse wildlife and vegetation.
-Also, the spectacular display of the Himalayas is quite sublime as well.
-Trekkers must choose a specific time frame to do the Langtang region treks.
-Autumn (September to November) and spring (March to May) are the best time to explore the Langtang region's riches culture and biodiversity at their best.
-These seasons offer stable weather conditions, moderate temperatures, and outstanding views to make your trek safer and more fun.
+Also, the spectacular display of the Himalayas is quite sublime.
+Trekkers must choose a specific time frame for trekking in Langtang region.
+Autumn and spring are the best time to explore the region's riches culture and biodiversity.
+These seasons offer stable weather conditions and moderate temperatures.
+It also provides outstanding views to make your trek safer and more fun.

-Similarly, the winter (December to February) has more challenging climatic conditions like cold weather, snowstorms, and avalanches.
-Summer/monsoon (June to August) brings torrential downpours of rain, due to which trails become slippery.
-Similarly, the tracks are also prone to landslides during this season of Langtang trekking in the Himalayan kingdom of Nepal.
+Similarly, the winter (December to February) has more challenging climatic conditions.
+Cold weather, snowstorms, and avalanches are likely in winter.
+Summer/monsoon (June to August) brings torrential downpours of rain.
+Thus, trails become slippery and not a good time for adventure.
+Similarly, the tracks are prone to landslides during this season.